Do you feel like you’ve done everything to increase your page views? Are your page views stagnant or worse, decreasing?

 *Update, as of March 2018, I’lll hit 150,000 page views!
 So exciting!

-Here are 2 photos of what a BAD pin looks like versus a GOOD pin.
+Here are two photos of what a BAD pin looks like versus a GOOD pin.

 PIN A is bad for several reasons.
 1. No one knows what this pin is even about.
-2. It's dark.
-Pins that are bright do way better.
+2. It’s dark.
+Bright pins do way better.
 Colors like orange, pinks, and reds usually perform better.
 3. The pin is not visually appealing at all.

 PIN B is click-worthy.
 1. People have trouble with page views and need help with it.
 Getting to 100,000 is no small feat for most people.
 2. The pin is bright and has numbers in it – numbers usually perform way higher in my pins.

 Do you rely on Pinterest for 100% of your traffic?
 If so, you need to diversify your traffic sources.

 When you get organic traffic from Google, you’re in for a treat.
 Unlike Pinterest, Google traffic is usually very targeted.
 The user is going onto your website to get an answer to their problem.
 You can solve the reader’s problem with affiliate links, your own products, and genuine value.

 I waited too long to start learning Google SEO, but that doesn’t mean you should.
 The best time to start is now – most bloggers aren’t implementing Google SEO at all – which means you get to benefit even more.